 The SRM is published by APRA for MySuper Balanced products and indicates the estimated number of expected negative net investment returns over a 20-year period.
-The lower the SRM the lower the risk.
+The lower the SRM, the lower the risk.
 The SRM is not published for Choice products and as such the Growth Asset Ratio is used as a replacement measure of risk.
 The GAR indicates the proportion of risk assets used to generate returns for customers, with a lower value corresponding to a lower level of risk.

-As per Error!
-Reference source not found. below, the SRM for ADF Super MySuper Balanced was 3.7 demonstrating a slightly lower risk profile than the median MySuper Balanced option of 3.8.
+As per Table 4 below, the SRM for ADF Super MySuper Balanced was 3.8 demonstrating a slightly lower risk profile than the median MySuper Balanced option of 3.9.

-Table 4 - SRM for ADF MySuper Balanced - to 30 June 2021
+Table 4 - SRM for ADF MySuper Balanced - to 30 June 2022

-Investment option Standard Risk Measure Median Percentile MySuper Balanced 3.7 3.8 40 th to 60 th
+Investment option Standard Risk Measure Median Quartile MySuper Balanced 3.8 3.9 2 nd

 Table 5 below illustrates the Growth Asset Ratios for ADF Super Choice investment options.
-The ADF Super Aggressive investment option exhibited a lower level of growth assets, and thus lower potential risk, compared with peers.
+Both the Aggressive and Income Focused investment options exhibited a lower level of growth assets, and thus lower potential risk, compared with peers.

-The ADF Super Income Focused option was broadly equivalent to the median peer fund on a Growth Asset Ratio basis.
 The ADF Super Cash investment option was not measured against peers as it contained no growth assets and thus exhibited low to no risk characteristics.